gooof/flarum-languages/README.md

 # flarum-languages
 This repository is daily synced with our Transifex project.
 It includes all selectable languages.

+Untranslated entries in all languages except english will filled with english source strings.

 .com Internationalisation (i18n)
 ================